 Other Uses For The Limiter

-While I never personally use a limiter for this purpose, other people actually use a limiter for uses outside of mastering.
+While I never personally use a limiter for this purpose, other people actually use a limiter for uses outside of mastering (my guide).
 For instance, some mixers use the limiter as a way of boosting the perceived volume of a certain track.

 Also, some use it for restraining tracks that have a little bit too much volume/dynamic range.
 Moreover, as I mentioned earlier, it can also be used as a way of ensuring there are no unpredictable sounds.